bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

   :: Handler [User] -> Application
 ```

-Again, GHCi will be a big help here.
+GHCi will be a big help here.
 First, what do we know about `UsersIndex`?

 ```
  > :info UsersIndex